Battle of Zacatecas (1835): Battle

-García Salinas went out with his citizens to settle in the Guadalupe field, where Santa Anna attacked him at five in the morning on May 11 with 3,400 men.
-The action was very close for 2 hours.
-At 9 o'clock, the victory was declared by Santa Anna, who captured 800 prisoners according to him.
-The number increased to 2,723 on the 14th.
+Despite this, the battle was fiercely contested for 2 hours.
+At 9 o'clock, the victory was declared by Santa Anna.
+According Santa Anna's first report 800 prisoners were taken, the number increased to 2,723 on the 14th.
 Santa Anna had a loss of 100 men (including the dead, wounded and scattered).
 In contrast, General Joaquin Parres took Fresnillo and Sombrerete without spilling a single drop of blood.
-The entrance to Zacatecas was followed by disorder and war crimes by his troops, who stole houses from foreigners.